keboola/component-sage-intacct-extractor/README.md

 This extractor allows you to extract data from Sage Intacct objects (such as CUSTOMER, INVOICE, VENDOR, etc.) into Keboola Storage tables.
 It supports both full and incremental loading, with automatic refresh token management and cursor-based pagination.

+**API Rate Limits:** Sage Intacct Tier 1 includes 100,000 API requests per month for free.
+We highly recommend using incremental load to minimize API usage and stay within your quota.

 ##  2. <a name='Prerequisites'></a>Prerequisites

 - Sage Intacct account with API access